PHOENIXcenter/deeprtalign/README.md

                            result for each feature
    ```
    processing_number (int, default 1) depends on your hardware. percent (float:0-1, default 0) is a threshold, DeepRTAlign will skip the bins with sample numbers below the percent of total sample numbers. time_window (float, default 1) depends on your chromatography, 1 min is the parameter we used in training and is suitable for most situations. bin_width (float, default 0.03) and bin_precision (int, default 2) depends on your feature extraction parameters, bin_width is the m/z window size, and bin_precision is the number of decimal places used in this step.
 Only the features in the same m/z window will be aligned, default values are suitable for most situations. dict_size (int, default 1024) depends on your memory size, default 1024MB. min_time_diff (float, default 0) is the time window (min) used to used to filter the feature, only keep the highest feature within a time window. max_time (float, default 5) and max_log_intensity (float, default 3) are used for reducing calculation. disk_mode will write temp files on your disk, and is not used by default.
 If you want to keep the temp files, set the keep_temp (int, default 0) to 1.
 In disk_mode, you can begin from any begin_step (int, default 1). step 1: preprocessing of input files, step 2: coarse alignment, step 3: bining, step 4: filtering, step 5: alignment, step 6: generating result file. fdr (float, 0-1, default 0.01) is the threshold used in quality control part. mz_col, rt_col, intensity_col and charge_col are used in TXT method and CSV method, please note they are counted from 1.
 A feature may exist in multiple groups after alignment and quality control, keep_best=1 (default) will only keey the group with the highest adj_score for each feature, or you can set keep_best=0, and keep all candidates.
-3. The results will output to the mass_align_all_information folder.If you set kt to 0 (default), there will be only one file in the mass_align_all_information folder: information_target.csv (target results after QC).
+3. **The results will output to the mass_align_all_information folder in the current working directory**.
+If you set kt to 0 (default), there will be only one file in the mass_align_all_information folder: information_target.csv (target results after QC).
 If you set kt to 1, there will be two files in the mass_align_all_information folder: information_target.csv (target results after QC) and information_all.csv (results before QC, and containing decoy samples).

+## Note

+Do not run the different projects under a same folder, the results will be overwritten.
+That's why we strongly recommend **creating a new folder** when running a new project.

 ## Result Description
 In result files, each line represent a feature, the meaning of each column is as follows.